 “I did meet them both before they passed.
 My dad was fluent in English and Ojibway and my mom only spoke Ojibway,” said Montour.

-However, since moving back to northwestern Ontario, she has reconnected with family members in Couchiching First Nation and Seine River First Nation.
+However, since moving back to northwestern Ontario, she has reconnected with family members in Couchiching First Nation, Seine River First Nation and Nigigoonsiminikaaning First Nation.

 Montour's adoptive mother was a librarian at the Woodland Indian Cultural Center where she provided resources to her Anishnawbe heritage.